 The energy is different from the Strip.
 Grittier, louder, more chaotic.
 Table minimums start at $5-10 instead of $15-25.
 The bartenders pour stronger.
 The crowd is more diverse — families, retirees, bachelor parties, and locals all mixed together.

 That's the Vegas nobody puts in the brochure.
 The city has 2.2 million residents who live here full-time, and they don't spend their evenings at Bellagio.
-They eat at Tacos El Gordo on Charleston ($3-5 per taco, the best Mexican food in Nevada), watch live music at venues tourists never find, and hike Red Rock Canyon on Sunday mornings.
+They eat at Tacos El Gordo on Charleston ($3-5 per taco, the best Mexican food in Nevada), catch live music at venues tourists never find, and hike Red Rock Canyon on Sunday mornings.

 The Cirque Show

 O at the Bellagio.
 Water-based Cirque du Soleil. $140 per ticket.
 The stage is a 1.5-million-gallon pool that appears and disappears as platforms rise and sink.
 Acrobats dive from 60 feet into water that was solid floor seconds earlier.
-It's technically theater but it's closer to magic.
+It's technically theater, but it's closer to magic.

 The Extra Day